Dear CoolWallet Community,

 To avoid this, we currently limit Omni USDT owners to a maximum of 3 addresses along with 10 transaction history entries per address to ensure we adhere to their requirements.

 Need to know more?
 Click on this link:

 You can obtain more transaction details of the specific address by selecting the transaction history entry in question and clicking the Full Information button.

 Possibly.
 We are reviewing the option of hosting our own server in order to bypass this limitation and will announce it as soon as we make a final decision about hosting our own server.

 We hope you find the above information useful.
 Want to know more?
-Please visit our FAQ section for any remaining questions.
+Please visit our Help Center for any remaining questions.

 DELIVERED EVERY WEEK